MIDS-scaling-up/v2/week05/hw/README.md

 1. What is TensorFlow?
 Which company is the leading contributor to TensorFlow?
 1. What is TensorRT?
 How is it different from TensorFlow?
+1. What is ImageNet?
+How many images does it contain?
+How many classes?
+1. Please research and explain the differences between MobileNet and GoogleNet (Inception) architectures.
 1. In your own words, what is a bottleneck?
+1. How is a bottleneck different from the concept of layer freezing?
 1. In this lab, you trained the last layer (all the previous layers retain their already-trained state).
 Explain how the lab used the previous layers (where did they come from? how were they used in the process?)
 1. How does a low `--learning_rate` (step 7) value (like 0.005) affect the precision?
 How much longer does training take?
 1. How about a `--learning_rate` (step 7) of 1.0?
 Is the precision still good enough to produce a usable graph?